Protestors block the entrance of Vergennes Collins Aerospace plant and call for ceasefire in Gaza

-Vergennes, VT- Pro-Palestinian protestors blocked the entrance to Collins Aerospace, a subsidiary of Raytheon that supplies weapons to the U.S. military, to call for a ceasefire in Gaza on Monday afternoon.
+Vergennes, VT- Pro-Palestinian protestors blocked the entrance to Collins Aerospace, a subsidiary of Raytheon that supplies weapons to the U.S. military, to call for a ceasefire in Gaza.

 The protestors, who described themselves as Jewish Vermonters and allies, began blocking all three entrances around 3:30 p.m.
 Monday, right before shifts were scheduled to change at the plant.
 They were not letting any cars in but were allowing cars to leave.